dominikfoldi/coding-challenge/README.md

 You should aim to cap your time at around 2 hours.
 You've got your life to live.
-The solution doesn't need to be perfect, but you should aim to get the main stuff working, and include a README explaining what you'd do next, how you'd improve it if you had more time, and any assumptions you made.
+The solution doesn't need to be perfect, but you should aim to get the main stuff working, and include a README (added it as [TODOS.md](TODOS.md)) explaining what you'd do next, how you'd improve it if you had more time, and any assumptions you made.

 2 hours probably isn't enough time to create a really elegant solution for this challenge.
 Part of the test is to see how you handle a limited time budget.
 So